+Aerial Surveys

+No aerial surveys were made of Delaware in 2011.

 Forest Pest Issues

 Gypsy Moth

-In June 2010, aerial detection surveys did not find any significant defoliation due to gypsy moth.
-This marks the continuation of a downward trend in gypsy moth activity in the Great Cypress Swamp area of Sussex County, and the first year since 2006 in which no defoliation was observed.
-Three consecutive wet springs may have led to increased larval mortality caused by the parasitic fungus Entomophaga.
+No significant defoliation due to gypsy moth was observed in 2011.
+This marks the continuation of a downward trend in gypsy moth activity in southern Sussex County, and the second consecutive year in which no defoliation was observed.
+The wet spring may have led to increased larval mortality caused by the parasitic fungus Entomophaga.

 Southern Pine Beetle (SPB)

-An aerial survey of the entire southern portion of the State in June 2010 revealed no significant SPB hot spots.
+No SPB infestations were reported in 2011.
 Delaware again participated in the Southwide Southern Pine Beetle Pheromone Study.
 Beetle counts from four pheromone-baited Lindgren funnel traps indicate the population is at a low or declining level.
-It is worth noting that Delaware had several extremely cold nights with temperatures around zero degrees Fahrenheit during both of the last two winters.
+It is worth noting that Delaware had several extremely cold nights with temperatures around zero degrees Fahrenheit during each of the last three winters.

 Emerald Ash Borer (EAB)

 Ash represents only about 1 percent of Delaware's rural forests but is a significant component of the urban forest in some areas.
-In 2010, bio-surveillance was used to survey for EAB using colonies of the Buprestid-hunting wasp Cerceris fumipennis.
-Additionally, staff from the Delaware Forest Service assisted the Plant Industries Section by servicing 40 purple prism traps throughout the State.
+In 2011, biosurveillance was used to survey for EAB using colonies of the Buprestid-hunting wasp Cerceris fumipennis.
+More than 140 Buprestid prey were collected from Cerceris wasps returning to their nests at 12 sites.
+Additionally, staff from the Delaware Forest Service helped the Plant Industries Section service purple prism traps throughout the State.
 Visual surveys were also carried out at rest areas on Interstate 95 and Route 1.
 EAB was not detected.

-Sirex woodwasp

-(Sirex noctilio)

-Sirex noctilio presents a threat to loblolly pine, the mainstay of the forest products industry in southern Delaware.
-In 2010, 14 Lindgren traps baited with a Sirex noctilio blend were hung at seven sites.
+This hole was made by a Cerceris fumipennis wasp.
+Sirex Woodwasp (Sirex noctilio) Sirex noctilio presents a threat to loblolly pine, the mainstay of the forest products industry in southern Delaware.
+In 2011, 18 Lindgren traps baited with a Sirex noctilio blend were hung at seven sites.
 Sirex has yet to be detected in Delaware, although native Siricids were collected.